mpyne-navy/dsb-report/dsb-report.md

 and changing them correctly as the world keeps changing about them.
 This is a human activity, and a labor-intensive one.

-Appendix A6 — Proposal for a new “Rights in Software” Clause {#appendix-a6-proposal-for-a-new-rights-in-software-clause .unnumbered}
+Appendix A6 — Proposal for a new “Rights in Software” Clause
 ============================================================

-*Porting note —* Interested readers are referred to the original PDF of this report[^4], or a direct search for Technical Report SEI-86-TR-2 of the Software Engineering Institute of Carnegie Mellon University, authored by Pamela Samuelson.
+*Porting note —* Interested readers are referred to the [original PDF of this report](https://apps.dtic.mil/dtic/tr/fulltext/u2/a188561.pdf), or a direct search for Technical Report SEI-86-TR-2 of the Software Engineering Institute of Carnegie Mellon University, authored by Pamela Samuelson.

 But I didn’t feel like porting over the entire report.

-Appendix A7 — A Proposal for an Ada Software Module Market {#appendix-a7-a-proposal-for-an-ada-software-module-market .unnumbered}
+Appendix A7 — A Proposal for an Ada Software Module Market
 ==========================================================

 An Ada Software Module Market enterprise could perhaps operate and